koso9/Bankruptcy-ML-Prediction/README.md

 - **For Investors & Hedge Funds – Identify at-risk firms and refine investment strategies**
 - **For Enterprises & CFOs – Benchmark corporate financial health**
 ________________________________________
-Technology Stack
+## **Technology Stack**
-🟢 Python – scikit-learn, XGBoost, NumPy, Pandas
+- **Python – scikit-learn, XGBoost, NumPy, Pandas**
-📊 Data Processing – Feature engineering, class balancing (SMOTE), and scaling 🚀 Model Training – Random Forest, XGBoost, Logistic Regression 📈 Evaluation Metrics – Confusion matrix, precision-recall, and F1-score
+- **Data Processing – Feature engineering, class balancing (SMOTE), and scaling**

-## Future Roadmap
-- **Short-Term**:
-  - **Enhance SMOTE Implementation**: Experiment with variations such as Borderline-SMOTE and SMOTE-Tomek links to improve minority class recall further.
-  - **Feature Engineering**: Include derived ratios like Altman Z-scores and other financial indices for better bankruptcy prediction.
-- **Medium-Term**:
-  - **Test Advanced Models**: Evaluate Gradient Boosting Machines (e.g., XGBoost, LightGBM) and Neural Networks to explore non-linear relationships.
-  - **Hyperparameter Tuning**: Use automated tools like Optuna or GridSearchCV for optimal model configurations.
-- **Long-Term**:
-  - **Real-Time Risk Monitoring**: Integrate real-time financial data streams for dynamic risk assessment.
-  - **Explainability Tools**: Leverage SHAP and LIME to interpret model decisions for stakeholders.
+- **Model Training – Random Forest, XGBoost, Logistic Regression**
+- **Evaluation Metrics – Confusion matrix, precision-recall, and F1-score**

 ---

-## Data Source
-- **Dataset**: Polish Companies Bankruptcy Dataset (UCI Repository)
+## Next Steps & Future Roadmap
+While this model demonstrates strong predictive performance, particularly with Calibrated XGBoost, there are opportunities to refine its accuracy and applicability further.
+Enhancing recall for the minority class, incorporating real-time financial data, and improving model interpretability will be key areas of focus moving forward.

+- **Boosting Recall for the Minority Class**: Explore cost-sensitive learning and further tuning of SMOTE variations.
-- **Scope**: 2000–2013 financial data for 5 years, representing solvency and insolvency cases.
+- **Dynamic Data Integration**: Incorporate real-time financial data for continuous risk monitoring.
-- **Variables**: Includes profitability, liquidity, leverage, and efficiency ratios.

----

-## Technology Stack
-- **Languages**: Python
-- **Libraries**: scikit-learn, pandas, NumPy, Matplotlib, Seaborn, imbalanced-learn
-- **Techniques**: Data preprocessing, SMOTE for class balancing, Random Forest, Logistic Regression
-- **Workflow**: End-to-end pipeline covering preprocessing, model training, evaluation, and visualization.

----

-## Key Results
-### Logistic Regression:
-- **Accuracy**: 94.91%
-- **Precision (Minority Class)**: 50.00%
-- **Recall (Minority Class)**: 0.007%
-- **F1-Score (Minority Class)**: 0.017

-### Random Forest:
-- **Accuracy**: 95.14%
-- **Precision (Minority Class)**: 95.28%
-- **Recall (Minority Class)**: 4.35%
-- **F1-Score (Minority Class)**: 8.66%

-- **Top Features**: Key financial metrics include profitability ratios and liquidity measures.

----

-## Real-World Applications
-- **For Banks**: Develop automated underwriting systems that evaluate corporate creditworthiness.
-- **For Investors**: Use bankruptcy risk predictions to make informed portfolio allocation decisions.
-- **For Enterprises**: Benchmark internal financial health against industry trends.

----

-## Visuals
-1. **Class Distribution Before and After SMOTE**:
-   - Visualizes the impact of balancing the dataset for training.
-2. **Feature Importance**:
-   - Displays the top 10 financial metrics driving the Random Forest model.
-3. **Confusion Matrices**:
-   - Highlights improved predictions for the minority class with Random Forest.
+- **Explainability**: Apply interpretability techniques like SHAP and LIME to build trust and provide actionable insights for stakeholders.
 ---

 ## How to Run the Code
 1. Clone this repository.